ankidroid/Anki-Android/Code-style.md

 ## Recommendations Importance

 In this document the words _must_, _should_ and _can_ are used to convey the importance of a recommendation.
-A must requirement have to be followed, a should is a strong recommendation and a can is a general suggestion.
+A _must_ requirement has to be followed, a _should_ is a strong recommendation and a _can_ is a general suggestion.

 ### Automatic Style Checking and Formatting